GustavSchnell/NekoBot/README.md

 Discord Bot that posts random cat images.

 ##How to run:
-Edit the config.json to your Discord email and password
+Set your Discord email and password in the config.json
 ```
 {
    "Email":"email",